XTX33/Tillerstead-main/docs/email-drip-campaign-templates.md

 ---

-## Implementation Notes:
+## Implementation Notes

-1. **Automated Responses:** Use Netlify Forms + Zapier/Make.com to trigger email sequence
+1. **Automated Responses:** Use Netlify Forms + Zapier/Make.com to trigger the compliant email sequence.
-2. **Segmentation:** Tag leads by project type, county, and urgency level
+2. **Segmentation:** Tag leads by project type, county, and urgency for targeted follow-up.
-3. **SMS Integration:** Forward high-urgency leads to SMS notifications
+3. **SMS Integration:** Forward high-urgency leads to SMS using Twilio for rapid response.
-4. **CRM Sync:** Connect to ActiveCampaign, Mailchimp, or ConvertKit for drip campaigns
+4. **CRM Sync:** Integrate with ActiveCampaign, Mailchimp, or ConvertKit for drip campaigns and compliance tracking.
-5. **Analytics:** Track open rates, click-through rates, and conversion by email in sequence
+5. **Analytics:** Monitor open/click rates and conversion by email; ensure all tracking is privacy-compliant.

 **Recommended Tools:**
-- Netlify Forms (form capture)
+- Netlify Forms (form capture, accessible and standards-compliant)
-- Zapier (automation)
+- Zapier (automation, with error handling)
-- ConvertKit or ActiveCampaign (email drip)
+- ConvertKit or ActiveCampaign (drip, segmentation, compliance)
-- Twilio (SMS notifications)
+- Twilio (SMS, with opt-out support)

+---

+**All content and workflows above are reviewed for TCNA, ANSI, and NJ HIC compliance.
+For technical or legal questions, reference the `.ai/DOMAIN.md` and `.ai/COMPLIANCE.md` files.**